-Planning a wedding comes with an overwhelming amount of decisions, which is why approved vendor lists often feel immensely helpful to a busy couple.
+Planning a wedding comes with an overwhelming amount of decisions, like selecting which vendors to hire for your special day.
+There are so many talented wedding pros out there, which is why approved vendor lists often feel immensely helpful to a busy couple.
 Rather than spending hours upon hours researching wedding professionals for those glowing reviews, couples are given a fully vetted list for every category of their vendor team.
 Total win, right?
 Well, yes and sometimes no.

-Approved vendor lists can be a complicated matter, but it’s time to help clear up some confusion.
-We’re breaking down everything engaged couples need to know about using approved vendor lists to make informed decisions every step of the way.
+Approved vendor lists can be a complicated matter, so we’re breaking down everything engaged couples need to know about using them to make informed decisions every step of the way.

 What are approved vendor lists?

-Most commonly used by venues, approved vendor list (also called “preferred vendor lists”) are vendors who a venue recommends their clients work with.
+Commonly used by venues and planners, approved vendor lists (also called “preferred vendor lists”) suggest vendors who a venue or planner recommends their clients work with.
 They can include everything from photographers to cake designers to florists, caterers, DJs, and more, and policies widely vary in levels of contractual obligations.
-Venues use approved vendor lists for a variety of reasons, but they’re often developed based on professionals with whom they've built a rapport and are known to provide a quality level of service.
+Venues and planners use approved vendor lists for a variety of reasons, but they’re often developed based on professionals with whom they've built a rapport and are known to provide a quality level of service.

 Why are they used in the wedding industry?